How to Reach the Hispanic Market

 This is also a good way to place bilingual ads in mobile advertising.
 Marketers also use this strategy to reach customers within the store which is also a habit that Latinos have as well, they search online in store to see where the sales are.
 For this reason, marketers are taking note and although the following example is in news media the idea is the same they target their audience and cater directly through ads.

-No news by now that through geolocation, videos, and use of extensive social media , particularly Facebook, which happens to be the Latino social network of choice, and heavy internet use, this is the primary form of maintaining and keeping in touch with Hispanic millennials.
+No news by now that through geolocation, videos, and use of extensive social media , particularly Facebook, and heavy internet use, this is the primary form of maintaining and keeping in touch with the Hispanic millennial.

 Should there be a tab” En Español “they are more likely to click on that tab than continue with the English version.
 Furthermore, for Spanish consumers a Spanish domain would help them remember you more that would an English domain name.
 Couple that with the idea that they the most active in social sites and internet, that they are highly influenced by mobile ads and that although they make less shopping trips, they buy more each time they go, a young group with growing purchasing power, this is a group that are the marketer’s dream.
 This information is also listed in the link above.